Data Cataloging Definition

 What is Data Cataloging?

-It uses metadata (also known as data about your data) to collect, label, and store records.
-Your data sets can be stored in a data warehouse, data lake, master repository, or other storage location.
-Most companies choose to use cloud storage for their data.
+It uses metadata, which is info about your data, to collect, label, and save records.
+Your data might be in a big storage place, a data lake, a main storage spot, or somewhere else.
+Most businesses use cloud storage for their data.

 How to Set Up a Data Catalog?